Soumya-glitch-charlie/space-invader/README.md

 ## Installation

-To install the game, you will need to have Python 3 and Pygame installed on your system.
+To install the game, you will need to have Python3 installed beforehand on your system.
 You can install Pygame using pip:
  ```bash
  pip install pygame
  pip install random